 For more about membership click here.

-MELCom International has a Scientific committee that includes the current Board members and the convener(s) of the specific annual conference.
+MELCom International has a that includes the current Board members and the convener(s) of the specific annual conference.
 While these persons are subject to change, as of 2016, the committee has three permenant members who are Drs.
 Helga Rebhan, Geoffrey Roper and Arnoud Vrolijk.